allenjprice/Nashy/README.md

 Nashy
 =====

-An markup format for musicians using the Nashville Numbering system.
+A tool for musicians to easily create chord charts, then transpose them into any key.

 A work very-much in progress.